LaVine scores 42, Chicago rallies late to beat Cavs 118-116

 Both teams played on the road Friday night and were scheduled to fly to Chicago immediately after the game, but neither were able to take off.
 The winter storm that moved across the East and Midwest stranded the Bulls in Philadelphia and the Cavaliers in Memphis.
 Each team landed in Chicago late Saturday morning.

-”If we couldn’t land in Chicago, then they couldn’t land here, either,” Cleveland coach John Beilein said. ”Both of us are coming off tough losses and we both have to deal with it.”
+”If we couldn’t land in Chicago, then they couldn’t land here, either,” Beilein said. ”Both of us are coming off tough losses and we both have to deal with it.”

 UP NEXT